NoroffFEU/development-platforms/src/content/docs/travis-ci/travis-ci-case-study.md

 3. **Scalability and Flexibility:**

-- **Flexible Configuration:** Adapt Travis CI to your project needs with custom scripts, plugins, and environment variables.
+- **Flexible Configuration:** Adapt Travis CI to your project with custom scripts, plugins, and environment variables.
 - **Parallel Builds:** Run multiple builds concurrently for large projects or complex testing scenarios.
 - **Multiple Execution Platforms:** Execute builds on Linux, macOS, and Windows platforms for optimal compatibility.